 Contact a Long Island Lawyer if you’ve been Hurt on a Cruise Ship

 It is important to seek qualified legal help quickly if you have been assaulted or hurt in an accident while on a cruise ship or during a cruise.
+Just as you consult with a Long Island road construction accident lawyer when you suffer injuries as a construction worker, so you should find a specialized attorney to deal with your particular case.
 An injury lawyer from Law Office of Cohen & Jaffe, LLP, on Long Island can help you recoup compensation for your losses.

 Call Law Office of Cohen & Jaffe, LLP now or contact us online for a free consultation with an experienced attorney.

 - International Convention for the Safety of Life at Sea (SOLAS), 1974